jgrehl/docker-masterportal/doc/config.json.md

 [type:GroupLayer]: # (Themenconfig.GroupLayer)
 [type:Ordner]: # (Themenconfig.Ordner)

 Folder definition.
 Folders may also be nested.
-Folders can be configured below the "Fachdaten" and "Hintergrundkarten".
+Folders can be configured below the "Fachdaten" and "Baselayer".
 With treeType 'default' the 3D data can also be configured as a folder under 'Fachdaten_3D'.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|